John Arnold (watchmaker): First "Watch Machines"

-Arnold's first patent of 1775
+First patent

 In 1775, Arnold took out a patent for a new form of compensation balance with a bimetallic spiral at the centre.
 This spiral actuated two weighted arms, making them move in and out from the centre, changing the radius of gyration, and thus the period of oscillation.

 In the same patent, he included a new helical balance spring.
 This shape reduced lateral thrust on the balance pivots as they rotated, and reduced random errors from the "point of attachment" effect, which any balance with a flat spring suffers from.
 As Arnold stated rather succinctly in a 1782 letter to the Board of Longitude, "...the power in all parts of the spring is uniform."

 The fact that Arnold had recognized the technical advantages of a balance spring of this form clearly demonstrates a high degree of insight.
 The balance that was the subject of the patent appears to have been an unsuccessful design.
 Certainly, some marine chronometers used this balance, but none have survived.
 Pearson records a balance of this kind in his possession that was 2.4 inches in diameter.